zonika/rps-game-app-web-0715-public/README.md

 RPSGameResults should be stored in an "rps_game_results" table, which looks
 like:

-* play - human player's play
+* human_play - human player's play
 * computer_play - the computer's play
 * won - true if the player won, false if not.
 Use the Boolean column type.